shahnawazshahin/steam-using-gamescope-guide/README.md

 #### Availability of Gamescope?

-Gamescope is available as a package for most popular distributions.
-Refer to the [Status of Gamescope Packages](https://github.com/ValveSoftware/gamescope?tab=readme-ov-file#status-of-gamescope-packages) to see which Linux distribution provides this package.

-However...

-In practice, Arch Linux and Fedora are the two Linux distributions that works well.
-Other distributions like Debian or Ubuntu can vary but are improving over time.

-Both Gamescope and the Steam client are constantly updated with new features, and having Linux distributions with rolling and semi-rolling keeps up with the pace.
+Gamescope is available in most package managers for popular distributions.
+Both Gamescope and the Steam client are constantly updated with new features, and having Linux distributions with rolling and semi-rolling release cycles (like Arch Linux and Fedora) helps keep up with the pace.

+Other distributions have most recently started catching up.
+For example, from Ubuntu 25.04 and onwards, Gamescope is available in the APT package manager.

+Refer to the [Status of Gamescope Packages](https://github.com/ValveSoftware/gamescope?tab=readme-ov-file#status-of-gamescope-packages) to see which Linux distribution and versions provides this package.

 > Note:
 >